pnkraemer/probdiffeq/docs/advanced_examples/physics_enhanced_regression_1.md

     name: python3
 ---

-# Physics-enhanced regression
+# Physics-enhanced regression part 1

+**Time-series data and optimization with ``optax``**

 We create some fake-observational data, compute the marginal likelihood of this fake data _under the ODE posterior_ (which is something you cannot do with non-probabilistic solvers!), and optimize the parameters with `optax`.
-Tronarp, Bosch, and Hennig call this "physics-enhanced regression" (obviously abbreviated as "Fenrir").
+Tronarp, Bosch, and Hennig call this "physics-enhanced regression".

 ```python
 import functools